DiamondLightSource/ExcaliburCalibration-DAWN/docs/developer.rst

 This python package is hosted on GitHub at `ExcaliburCalibration-DAWN <https://github.com/dls-controls/ExcaliburCalibration-DAWN>`_ under continuous integration controls (`Travis <https://en.wikipedia.org/wiki/Travis_CI>`_, `Coverage <https://coverage.readthedocs.io/en/coverage-4.2/>`_ and `Landscape <https://docs.landscape.io/faq.html>`_).

 Changes should be made on a branch, tested, and then merged into master via a pull request.
-New code should have tests to ensure it does as expected and to make it clear when you or someone else breaks what has been added.

-`PEP8 <http://docs.python-guide.org/en/latest/writing/style/>`_ standards should be followed unless it is detrimental to the quality of the code in some other way.
-For example variables should be lowercase_with_underscores, however "discL" and "discH" are used as variables frequently, because that is the definition in the excaliburTestApp.
-Make the code as nice to read and easy to understand as possible.
+Travis will show if the build fails, i.e. if the package couldn't be installed or some tests fail.
+Coverage will show if added code is not tested.
+Landscape will show if the code follows `PEP8 <http://docs.python-guide.org/en/latest/writing/style/>`_ standards.
+Some style errors exist in this module, for example variables should usually be lowercase_with_underscores, however "discL" and "discH" are used as variables frequently, because that is the definition in the excaliburTestApp.

+The important thing is to make the code as nice to read, easy to understand and simple to refactor.
+These tools generally help that goal but should be ignored if they do not.

 Documentation
 ~~~~~~~~~~~~~